komodorio/komoplane/Contributing.md

 To build API backend, run `go build -o bin/komoplane .` in the project root.

 For frontend development, start API backend with command `bin/komoplane`, then run `npm run dev` inside `pkg/frontend`.
 Open the suggested URL in your browser.

+You can then restart/debug backend without restarting frontend.